Carmen: Act 1

 A square, in Seville.
 On the right, a door to the tobacco factory.
 At the back, a bridge.
 On the left, a guardhouse.

 A group of soldiers relax in the square, waiting for the changing of the guard and commenting on the passers-by ("Sur la place, chacun passe").
 Micaëla appears, seeking José.
 Moralès tells her that "José is not yet on duty" and invites her to wait with them.
 She declines, saying she will return later.
-José arrives with the new guard, who is greeted and imitated by a crowd of urchins ("Avec la garde montante").
+José arrives with the new guard, which is greeted and imitated by a crowd of urchins ("Avec la garde montante").

 As the factory bell rings, the cigarette girls emerge and exchange banter with young men in the crowd ("La cloche a sonné").
 Carmen enters and sings her provocative habanera on the untameable nature of love ("L'amour est un oiseau rebelle").
 The men plead with her to choose a lover, and after some teasing she throws a flower to Don José, who thus far has been ignoring her but is now annoyed by her insolence.

 As the women go back to the factory, Micaëla returns and gives José a letter and a kiss from his mother ("Parle-moi de ma mère!").
 He reads that his mother wants him to return home and marry Micaëla, who retreats in shy embarrassment on learning this.
 Just as José declares that he is ready to heed his mother's wishes, the women stream from the factory in great agitation.
 Zuniga, the officer of the guard, learns that Carmen has attacked a woman with a knife.
 When challenged, Carmen answers with mocking defiance ("Tra la la ...
 Coupe-moi, brûle-moi"); Zuniga orders José to tie her hands while he prepares the prison warrant.
 Left alone with José, Carmen beguiles him with a seguidilla, in which she sings of a night of dancing and passion with her lover—whoever that may be—in Lillas Pastia's tavern.
 Confused yet mesmerised, José agrees to free her hands; as she is led away she pushes her escort to the ground and runs off laughing.
 José is arrested for dereliction of duty.